captinbaptin/simple-hex-pipes/README.md

 There will always be at least 1 valid solution.
 There will never be any loops in a valid solution.
 This puzzle can be solved through logical deduction similarly to minesweeper.

-To play this game save the .pde files in a folder called simple_hex_pipes and then open with processing 3.x.x or download an export.
+To play this game save the .pde files in a folder called simple_hex_pipes and then open with processing 3.x.x